• Skip to main content

 This classic Mexican soup involves very few ingredients and very little prep.

-You will need alphabet noodles (sometimes called “ABC pasta”) from the pasta aisle at the grocery store.
-They come in tiny packages.
-Sometimes at the Mexican grocery store, you can find 2 small packages for $1.
+Most of the time, the small packages are inexpensive at the Mexican grocery store.
 If you can’t find it, look for it in the Hispanic aisle next to the fideo, the tiny star pasta, and the conchas.

 The ingredients needed to make homemade tomato sauce in a blender.